apache/aurora/docs/reference/task-lifecycle.md

 ### Forceful Termination: KILLING, RESTARTING

 You can terminate a `Task` by issuing an `aurora job kill` command, which moves it into `KILLING` state.
-The scheduler then sends the slave a request to terminate the `Task`.
+The scheduler then sends the agent a request to terminate the `Task`.
 If the scheduler receives a successful response, it moves the Task into `KILLED` state and never restarts it.